genos/genos.github.io/_posts/2024-04-04-apl-min-plus.md

 11 12  2 13  9  0
 ```

-We can make this made more succinct with `⍨`, telling the interpreter to apply our
+We can make this more succinct with `⍨`, telling the interpreter to apply our
 function with `dist` as both arguments:

 ```apl